Welcome to Albert Road Surgery

-We are pleased to announce that our CQC rating has been published on the website on 10th February 2020.
+Our practice was last inspected in December 2019 and our CQC rating was published on the website on 10th February 2020.
 The Practice is rated as GOOD.

 Please click the CQC link on the right hand side of this page to read the report.

 All patients currently have Dr McManus as their named GP.
 This does not affect appointments, patients can book appointments with any clinician at the practice.

 Sharing your information